convisoappsec/conviso-docs/docs/integrations/powerbi.md

 ## Usage

-There are two ways to integrate the Conviso Platform and Power BI: [through the Conviso Platform](#integrating-using-conviso-platform-configuration) or [directly in Power BI using our API](#integrating-directly-into-powerbi-desktop).

-## Integrating directly into PowerBI Desktop

 Follow these steps to integrate Conviso Platform with Power BI Desktop:

 **Step 1 -** In the main **Home**, access the **Get data (1)** icon and then select the **Blank query (2)** option: